potassco/mapf-subgraph-system/README.md

 ./subgraph_framework  [-h] [-d] -b base_algorithm -i agents_file -s strategy [-t timeout] [-p shortest_path]
 	-h                  : prints help and exits
-	-d                  : debug print - keep all of the used instance and output files -b base_algorithm   : base algorithm to be used.
-Available options are sat|asp|asp-teg -i agents_file      : path to an agents file
+	-d                  : debug print - keep all of the used instance and output files -n                  : do not call solver, only print instance in given format -b base_algorithm   : base algorithm to be used.
+Available options are asp-mks|asp-soc -i agents_file      : path to an agents file
 	-s strategy         : strategy to be used.
 Available options are b|m|p|c -t timeout          : timeout of the computation.
 Default value is 300s -p shortest_path    : what shortest path to use to create the pruned graph.
 Available options are single|all|random|diverse.
 Default is single.
+	-P                  : print the shortest path used to build the pruned graph.
+Works only with -p single.
 ```

 To solve all of the included scenario files, call `make experiment`.
 The result files are stored in the `./statistics` folder.

-### Standalone Usage of the ASP Encoding

-An optional standalone usage of the ASP encoding (independent of the `subgraph_framework` binary) is explained [here](encodings/asp/README.md).

 ## References